Yandex Cloud

 Using Terraform

-1. Create a target Managed Service for ClickHouse® cluster with the following settings:
+1. Create a Managed Service for ClickHouse® target cluster of any suitable configuration with the following settings:

 • Number of ClickHouse® hosts: Minimum of 2 to enable replication within the cluster.